 The beauty of sliding dropouts is that the design allows you to remove your rear wheel without having to re-adjust the belt tension.
 The wheel slots in and out without any adjustment to the position of the dropout.
 This makes repairing a flat much easier.
 When you replace the wheel in the dropout, the tension stays the same.
 Sliding dropouts are also very easy to use.

 The only problem with sliding dropouts is that some designs tend to lose tension over time.
 This is particularly common on lower-end frames.
-When this happens, have to re-tension the belt.

 3. Horizontal Dropouts

 This design is similar to sliding dropouts.
-The difference is that the wheel slides in the dropout rather than a part of the dropout itself.
+The main difference is that the wheel slides in the dropout rather than a part of the dropout itself.
 This is the least common belt tensioning design.
 It doesn’t really offer any benefits over the other belt tensioning designs.

 The biggest drawback to horizontal dropouts is that you have to re-adjust the belt tension each time you remove your rear wheel.
 This gets pretty tedious.
 Gates, one of the leading belt drive manufacturers, does not recommend this design for their belt drives for this reason.